cdent/gabbi/docs/source/index.rst

     pip install gabbi

-(both Python 2 and Python 3 are supported)

 You might want to create a virtual environment; an isolated context for Python packages, keeping gabbi cleany separated from the rest of your system.